agkozak/agkozak-zsh-prompt/README.md

 ## Exit Status

-If the exit status of the most recently executed command is other than zero (zero indicating success), the exit status will be displayed in the right prompt:
+If the exit status of the most recently executed command is other than zero (zero indicating success), the exit status will be displayed at the beginning of the left prompt:

 ![Exit status](img/exit-status.png)